mmazzarolo/react-native-monorepo-tools/README.md

 #### Output:

-- `enableWorkspacesResolution`: Allow importing from external workspaces.
+- `enableWorkspacesResolution(webpackConfig)`: Updates a webpack config to allow importing from external workspaces.
-- `addNohoistAliases`: Ensure nohoisted libraries are resolved from this workspace.
+- `addNohoistAliases(webpackConfig)`: Updates a webpack config to ensure nohoisted libraries are resolved from this workspace.

 ### `getMetroAndroidAssetsResolutionFix(params: Object): Object`